Skip to content

 GDRFA Dubai's Red Carpet smart corridor just marked its one-year anniversary at DXB and took home a global innovation award while doing it.

 You walk in.
 The cameras see you.
 A few seconds later, you are through.
 No passport.
 No boarding pass.
 No counter.
 No stopping.
-That is the Dubai Red Carpet smart corridor in action, and after one full year at Dubai International Airport, it just got international recognition to match.
+That is the Dubai Red Carpet smart corridor in action, and after one full year at Dubai International Airport, it just earned international recognition to match.

 The General Directorate of Residency and Foreigners Affairs Dubai (GDRFA) took home the Distinguished Innovation by Public Sector award at the GDI Awards 2025, presented by the Global Innovation Institute (GInI).
-The award recognizes government entities that apply strategic innovation to deliver real social value.
+The award recognises government entities that apply strategic innovation to deliver real social value.
 GDRFA earned it for exactly what the Red Carpet corridor has been doing at Terminal 3 since its launch.

 How the Dubai Red Carpet Smart Corridor Actually Works